Raejeong-Ghent/BOF24-25/In silico screening.md

-# Data Collection (Oct.
+# Data collection (Oct.
 2024 - Nov.
 2024)
 ### 1. Literature Review & NCBI
-Based on the literature review, marine bacteria were listed up on excel file with the corresponded enzyme sequences from NCBI.
+Based on the literature review, marine bacteria were listed up manually on excel file with the corresponded enzyme (Chitinase, Deacetylase, LPMO) sequences from NCBI.  +++ HOW
 By using the InterPro (InterPro 104.0), predict the presence and location of signal peptides, which is a short sequence of AA at the beginning of protein.
 If it is located in the extracellular region, it indicates that the enzyme will be secreted from the cell to function in the outside, which means the extracellular localization allows the enzymes to act on substrates in the environment around the cell.
   1. Copy paste of the protein sequence to the box 'Search by sequence'
   2. Press search